Medical, Device & Drug Negligence

 Where do you turn when you or a loved one has been injured or loses his or her life after placing his or her trust in a medical professional?
 A medical mistake can change your life forever.

 Doctors, nurses and other health care providers have a duty to provide their patients with a standard of care.
 If their actions, failure to act or failure to diagnose, results in injury or death, they may be liable for malpractice.

-At The Johnston Law Firm, LLC, in Portland, Oregon, we thoroughly investigate and pursue medical negligence claims.
+At Johnston Law Firm, P.C., in Portland, Oregon, we thoroughly investigate and pursue medical negligence claims.
 We combine our experience with extensive resources, including medical experts to hold negligent parties responsible.

 Who Do You Want on Your Side When You Have a Medical Negligence Claim?

 Medical negligence claims are difficult to prove.
 When your life has been permanently altered because of a medical mistake, who do you want on your side?
 Our firm has a record of obtaining positive results.
 Our dedicated attorney is always prepared, whether in negotiations or trial.

 We are here to serve you.
 We offer personalized attention to our clients and candid feedback about what you can expect from your claim.

 Anytime you visit a medical professional, you should be able to trust that you will receive the proper medical care.
 Unfortunately, many patients do not receive the treatment they need because their doctor makes a careless mistake.
 Medical mistakes can cause serious health issues and injuries in already ailing patients and victims of medical negligence deserve to fully recover for their injury-related losses.
 Below are a few Portland medical malpractice FAQs to help you with your case.